 Calculation of Fees

-Submit two paper copies of the As Builts to the Planning Department for review.
-The As Builts must be field verified for all installed construction including sanitary sewer and water lines (with cross reference by distance to valves, manholes, water meters and cleanout locations), streets, catch basins, curb and gutter, sidewalks, fire hydrants, constructed elevations of top and inverts for sanitary sewer and storm drainage, easements, rights-of-way dedication and landscaping if part of the approved construction plans.
+Submit two (2) paper copies of the as-built drawings to the Planning Department for review.
+These as-builts must be field verified for all installed construction including sanitary sewer and water lines (with cross reference by distance to valves, manholes, water meters and cleanout locations), streets, catch basins, curb and gutter, sidewalks, fire hydrants, constructed elevations of top and inverts for sanitary sewer and storm drainage, easements, rights-of-way dedication and landscaping, if part of the approved construction plans.

-The Town will not sign the final plat map until As Builts have been approved and one set of mylar, one set of paper and one digital (.dwg or .dxf - format for CAD) As Builts have been submitted to the Town.
+The Town WILL ONLY sign the final plat map once the as-built drawings are approved and the developer has submitted one set of mylar, one set of paper, and one digital (.dwg or .dxf - format for CAD) as-builts to the Town.

-The Town will return one redlined paper copy of the final plat map and one paper copy of the As builts plan to the developer, owner or designated representative.
-The final plat map must be adjusted based on any comments from the Town and the same will be done for the As Builts.
+The Town will return one redlined paper copy of the final plat map and one paper copy of the as-builts drawings to the developer, owner, or designated representative.
+The final plat map must be adjusted based on any comments from the Town and the same will be done for the as-builts.

 Submit Mylar Plat Map

-Submit mylar(s) of the final plat map and one set of mylar As Builds to the Planning Department.
+Submit mylar(s) of the final plat map and one set of mylar as-builts to the Planning Department.
 The mylar(s) must be signed by the surveyor and the property owner prior to the Town signing the final plat map.

-The Public Works Department will be notified to conduct a field inspection for all improvements (streets and utilities) that are associated with the final plat map.
-Once the Public Works Department has completed their inspection, a punch list will be provided identifying any deficiencies that need to be corrected.
-In most cases, the deficiencies can be corrected during the one year warranty for the streets and utilities, however at times there may be specific deficiencies that must be corrected prior to the Town signing the final plat map.
+The Public Works Department will be notified to conduct a field inspection for all streets and utilities improvements that are associated with the final plat map.
+Once the Public Works Department has completed its inspection, a punch list will be provided identifying any deficiencies that need to be corrected.
+In most cases, the deficiencies can be corrected during the one year warranty for the streets and utilities, however, at times there may be specific deficiencies that must be corrected prior to the Town signing the final plat map.
 The punch list and specific corrections that need immediate attention will be submitted to the developer or owner to address.
 If there are deficiencies that need immediate attention, the Town will not sign the final plat map until the corrections are made and approved by the Public Works Department.